Crossplot (film): Reception

 The Monthly Film Bulletin wrote: "A feeble attempt to refurbish the familiar story of the innocent booby frustrating the assassination of a V.I.P. at a state ceremony, already well-used when Hitchcock first filmed it some thirty-five years ago.
 Indeed, virtually the only room for manoeuvre lies in the final showdown, which coincides here with the occasion of the birthday salute in Hyde Park, with the chief assassin trampled to death beneath the thundering hoofs and limbers of the Royal Horse Artillery.
-Otherwise it is the old mixture as before, with uninspired direction, a hero singuarly devoid of charm, and a plot nearly incomprehensible in its perfunctoriness.
+Otherwise it is the old mixture as before, with uninspired direction, a hero singu[l]arly devoid of charm, and a plot nearly incomprehensible in its perfunctoriness.
 After an interesting start, the film settles down to an apparently determined mediocrity and a bedroom ending of almost incredible archness."

 Variety wrote: "Leigh Vance, with added scenes by John Kruse, has written a thriller into which he has dropped a few good jokes, red herrings, a few quick genuine thrills, chases, sex and some mystery.
 It doesn't jell because the mystery is too cloudy.
 Motivation of most characters is indecisive and some are badly undeveloped (notably Martha Hyer, Bernard Lee and Alexis Kanner). ...
 Tighter direction by Alvin Rakoff would have been a plus. ...
-Moore plays amiably and tosses off some wisecracks brightly enough, but is not wholly eonvincing as a man of action.
+Moore plays amiably and tosses off some wisecracks brightly enough, but is not wholly convincing as a man of action.
 Claudie Lange tags along as the model and provides Moore with some provocative teasing.
 Miss Hyer, thanks to a poorly written part as a TV executive mixed up with the anarchists as a head girl, is a non-event, while Alexis Kanner as a peer on the side of Marchers for Peace gets what he ean out of a shadowy part."